 My studies in pastoral ministry, coupled with my years of work as a web developer, have been the perfect blend of theory & practical experience to prepare me for my current work as a community manager in the tech industry.

 🔖 Some initial information

-🌍 I live in Cape Town, South Africa, but I am currently in the process of relocating to New Zealand.
-I hold citizenship for both South Africa & New Zealand.
+🌍 I live in Auckland, New Zealand, having recently emigrated here from South Africa.
+I hold citizenship for both 🇿🇦 South Africa and 🇳🇿 New Zealand, although I have a strong preference for remote work.

 💻 I have worked remotely for the last 7+ years, which has helped me to grow my skills in independent working, effective communication, working across timezones, self-management, and making the most of online collaboration tools.

 🖥️ Find me online